The 39 Clues: Beyond the Grave

 Beyond the Grave is the fourth book in the series.
 It was written by Jude Watson and published on June 2, 2009.
 It is 156 pages long.

 In the marketplace, Amy and Dan avoid an assassination attempt from Irina by sneaking into a souvenir shop where they meet Egyptologist Theo Cotter.
 Later, Amy, Dan, and Nellie use a credit card stolen from Alistair to check into the penthouse suite at the luxurious Hotel Excelsior.
-Exploring the room, Amy and Dan quickly stumble into a secret Ekaterina stronghold and notice three Sakhet statues but are quickly captured by Bae; he demands Alistair's location.
+Exploring the room, Amy and Dan quickly stumble into a secret Ekaterina stronghold and notice three Sakhet statues but are quickly captured by Bae Oh; he demands Alistair's location.
 Nellie frees the siblings and they flee the hotel.
 As Bae's men close in on them, they are rescued by Hilary, Theo's grandmother and an old friend of Grace's.
 At her house, she gives the siblings a tourist's guidebook used by Grace on her frequent travels to Egypt as well as a golden statue of Sakhet.
 When Amy and Dan open the statue's base, they conclude that one of the statues in the Ekaterina stronghold is fake.
 Dan utilizes his photographic memory to overlay the hidden tomb drawing from this statue with the drawings displayed in the Ekaterina stronghold and Theo recognizes the new tomb as that of Nefertari.
 In Aswan, Theo negotiates ten minutes for Amy and Dan to explore the tomb; they find nothing, but soon after realize they need to count the number of steps in the tomb and sneak back in.
 Unknown to them, Irina is already in the tomb and cuts the power in an attempt to scare Amy and Dan out of the clue hunt.
 She steals Grace's guidebook and escapes while Nellie and Theo arrive to rescue Amy and Dan.
 Later, Jonah cuts their mooring line and sends Amy and Dan drifting down the Nile.
 He maroons them on a small island where they are chased by a crocodile but eventually rescued by a fisherman.
 At the airport, Amy notices a woman with a snake ring attempt to steal her Sakhet statue; it is later revealed to be Hilary who is working with Theo to steal the statue for Irina.
 After throwing her off with a false lead, Amy, Dan, and Nellie part ways with Hilary and Theo.
 At their hotel, they find Alistair, who offers them the use of his submarine to search the ruins of a temple.
 They find only the amount 1/2 gram but almost drown when Alistair's submarine begins to fail.
 After parting ways with him, Amy realizes the clue is myrrh and that Grace had hinted at it all along.